wensby/aveslog/api-service/README.md

 | 12 | Rate limit exceeded.
 Check response header X-Rate-Limit-Reset for how many seconds remains until the next window. |

-## Authentication

-### Account Registration
+## Registration Requests

 Registering a new account is a 2 step process.
-First, you provide your email address.
-Upon a success, this will trigger an email to be sent containing a unique registration token `:registration-token`.
+First, you create a registration request by provide your email address.
+Upon a success, this will trigger an email to be sent containing a unique registration token `:registration-request-token`.
 Once you've acquired this token, you can use this token perform your final registration request.

-#### Initiating New Account Registration
+### Create Registration Request

 ```
-POST /authentication/registration
+POST /registration-requests

 {
   "email": "kenny.bostick@mail.com"